 Anxiety like any mental illness is normal.
 However, it is something that can be managed with help and proper treatment.
 Only about 40% of individuals with anxiety seek treatment for their symptoms.
 I personally have grown tremendously from working with a counselor that I know and trust.
-I’ll post another blog post soon about the coping skills and the resources that I have found to be helpful!
+If you want more resources to help manage your anxiety check out the Anxiety Cheat Sheet.

 National Alliance on Mental Illness: https://www.nami.org/learn-more/mental-health-by-the-numbers